 Sometimes as a source of inspiration, as a canvas or as starting point for debate, the current and future generation of artists is touching the limits of technology or the impact on contemporary art esthetics, news gathering, politics, social commitment and more.
 The generation of digital natives, born with their fingers clued on a screen, is investigating a world with or without screens, questioning virtual worlds and augmented realities in an intriguing way.

 Selection of participating artist:

 The compressor site of C-Mine Genk is an architectural gem.
 A megastructure in which energy was produced for the former cool mines.
 Since 7 years this buildings hosts several cultural houses linking the former energy towards innovations and arts.
 With a surface of 800m2 and a hight of 20 meters this venue breaths at the same times energy and peace.
-The perfect spot for artist and cineast Kutlug Ataman (TR) to be present new and former screen based works.
-Inspired by the surroundings, the community and the site, Kutlug Atam will create a new work for Stadstriennale Hasselt Genk SCREEN IT in 2019.
+Program will be announced soon.

 Pieter Jan Valgaeren is a curator, researcher and lecturer.
 From his background in art history and law he specialized in new media, hybrid art forms, technology and intellectual property.
 He published on different topics such as IP rights in the digital age, social media, media philosophy and art in the public domain.
 In the past years he worked as a consultant for the EU in Art and Technology and for the Flemish ministry of Culture.
 As a lecturer he teached at Universities in Berlin, Valetta, Tilburg and Madrid and Thomas More Mechelen.
 Since 2014, he is the artistic director of Stadstriennale Hasselt-Genk, for which he is currently preparing SCREEN IT, a festival focussing on impact of our current screen-culture on the arts.